Ultimaker/Meta/code_conventions.md

 Indenting / trailing whitespaces
 -----
 * Never use TABs
-* Indenting is allways 4 spaces
+* Indenting is always 4 spaces
 * No trailing whitespaces

 Make sure that all editors used enforce these settings for the lines edited  changed (untouched code stays the same, unless a complete refactoring is going to happen)